RichardKnight88/american-were-bee-game/README.md

 As the game is original I styled and coded the functionality concurrently.

-I created the plant stems, flowers, honey and lives myself in Adobe illustrator as well as adding a honey/wasp combined class for when an 'enemy' is hit with honey.
+I created the plant stems, flowers, honey and lives myself in Adobe illustrator along with the addition of a honey/wasp combined class for when an 'enemy' is hit with honey.

+As well as this I created the title screen and backgrounds for the other screens.

 The style is deliberately cartoonish as I felt attempting to apply a realistic representation of a movie or tv show could detract from the game if poorly executed.